Tetris Sequence

 A tithe you try to pay with art.

-Fruit flies orbiting a Rubik’s cube.
+Fruit flies breeding on a Rubik’s cube.

-Bags of artificial biodegradable fall leaves on sale at Target.
+Bags of artificial biodegradable fall leaves

 Framed photo of you